abhaygshah/Titanic-Survival/Solution_in_R.md

 Number of Fisher Scoring iterations: 14
 ```

 WOW - look at that!
 Fare and Embarked don't play a role in a linear-fit.
 Amazing!
 Or is it?
 Does my assumption that Fare is uniformly disributed hold here?
+Not only that - a lot more is going on.
+Remember this is just a simple linear fit.
+I still have other analyses like  **LDA**, **Trees**, etc other left.
 Lets see...
 I need to find the skewness of the distribution using library e1071.
 ```
 library(e1071)
 skewness(mfull$Fare)